hansfbaier/colorlight-qmtech-adapter/README.md

 * J1 Pin 8 is not length matched to the other Pins.
 * J1 Pins 59 and 60 are not connected!

+# Status
+I have manufactured the board and both ethernet Ports have been tested and working!

 # Variants
 * [With horizontal connector] (https://github.com/hansfbaier/colorlight-qmtech-adapter/)
 * [With vertical connector] (https://github.com/hansfbaier/colorlight-qmtech-adapter/tree/upright-connector)